The Complete History of Volleyball (From 1985 Until Now)

 From a game created for the “less mobile” to what has become a wildly popular display of athleticism, Mr. William Morgan discovered something he would probably not have imagined could grow so big.

-A truly global sport, played by almost a billion people worldwide, volleyball history is rich with growth and change and has an even brighter future.
+A truly global sport, played by almost a billion people worldwide, volleyball has a rich history and an even brighter future.